-Conference Judging - Saturday before fair, by schedule Exhibit in Sterl Hall SuperintendentKay Graves Assistant Superintendent.....Cindy Markley 1.
-Read General 4-H Rules.
+Conference Judging - Tuesday of the fair week, by schedule

+Exhibit in the Abilene Community Center

+SuperintendentKay Graves

+Assistant Superintendent.....
+Cindy Markley

 - 2. Exhibits must be entered Saturday during conference judging by schedule. - 3.
 This department will be judged by conference type judging.
 Exhibitor must be available to confer with the judge. - 4.
+The exhibit box should be 18" x 24" x 3 1/2".
+Plexiglas covers are required.
+Boxes with glass covers WILL NOT be accepted.
+All specimens are to be arranged across the narrow (18") dimension of the exhibit box, making the exhibit 18" across the top and 24" deep exactly.
+If a box has a sliding Plexiglas cover, it must be removable from the top.
+Screws, locks, or other devices that would prevent judges from removing the cover should not be used.
+For Lapidary classes 5300-5304 only, the dimensions of the box should be appropriate for the display, but should not exceed 18"x24"x3 1⁄2".

-For all exhibits: standard size wooden exhibit box 18" x 24" x 3 1/2" or a smaller 18" x 12" x 3 1/2" size if appropriate.
-All boxes must have a removable Plexiglas cover.
-All specimens are to be arranged across the narrow (18") dimension of the exhibit box.
-Care should be taken to select durable materials to withstand conditions at fair. - 5.
-Exhibitor may enter one geology class, special exhibit and lapidary class. - 6.
-Each exhibitor is required to identify each display by placing an identification label bearing name, county, class number and number of specimens in the upper left-hand corner of the glass cover (inside use clear double-sided tape to adhere gummed labels), and by attaching a label with the same information to the lower right-hand corner of the box (out- side). - 7.
-Specimens should be labeled with the number of the specimens, date collected, specimen name or description, and locality (county) where collected. - 8.
-Specimens should be mounted in the box by the proper groups rocks, minerals, fossils. - 9.
-All specimens must be collected from locations in Kansas.
-Out-of-state specimens may be exhibited in a marked section of the display box.
-Out-of-state specimens will not count in the minimum number for the class, nor will they be considered in the judging.
+- 5. Each exhibitor is required to identify each display box by placing an identification label bearing name, county or district, and number of specimens in the upper left-hand corner of the Plexiglas cover (inside use clear double-sided tape to adhere gummed labels), and by attaching a label with the same information to the lower right-hand corner of the box (outside). - 6.
+Exhibitor may enter in both geology and lapidary class.
+Exhibitor may show in only one of the first for geology classes (5200, 5201, 5202, or 5203).
+Exhibitor may also show in geology class 5204 (special exhibit), 5205 Mineralogy, 5206 Fossils, and in one lapidary class. - 7.
+Geology specimens should be labeled with the number of the specimen, date collected, specimen name or description, and locality (county only) where collected. - 8.
+For the geology classes 5200, 5201, 5202, and 5203, specimens should be mounted in the box by proper groups: rocks, minerals, fossils.
+Fossils must be identified to the Phylum, Class, and Genus level.
+Genus name is to begin with a capital letter.
+Species name is all lower case.
+Genus and species names must either be italicized or underlined, not both.
+The words "phylum, class, genus" on labels are to be spelled out, not abbreviated.
+More than one specimen of the same kind of rock or mineral or species of fossil may be exhibited if this duplication represents different geological formations.
+Specimen label must show this distinction (Fort Hays limestone, not just limestone; calcite from the Greenhorn Formation, not just calcite; Phylum: Brachiopoda Class: Articulata Genus: Composita from the Morrill Limestone Member, not just phylum; Brachiopoda Class: Articulata Genus: Composita). - 9.
+For geology classes 5200, 5201,5202, 5203, 5205, and 5206 all specimens must be collected by the participant (not purchased) from locations in Kansas, with the exception of Tri-State Mining Area specimens collected from these adjacent counties: Ottawa County, OK; Newton and Jasper Counties, MO.
+Other out of state specimens will not count in the minimum number for the class, nor will they be considered in the judging.

-GEOLOGY
+GEOLOGY CLASSES